DoPose-6D dataset for object segmentation and 6D pose estimation: Results

-As our main goal is oriented towards robotic grasping, we show how to compute suction grasp points using our CNN algorithm. \ref{alg:grasp} explains the step of calculating the grasp position and orientation.
+In this section, we show how to compute suction grasp points using our model.
+Algorithm \ref{alg:grasp} explains the step of calculating the grasp position and orientation.
 The position is the center of the biggest plane calculated by RANSAC.
-The orientation is the halfway vector of the normal at the center of such plane.
-The orientation uses the halfway vector fixing the Y-axis, as the normal is a vector and not an orientation.
+The orientation is the halfway vector of the normal at the center of this biggest plane.
+The orientation uses the halfway vector fixing the Y-axis (as the normal is a vector, not an orientation).
 Figure \ref{fig:grasp_rendered} shows the grasps computed for a sample from NVIDIA HOPE dataset.
-Using work in \cite{DBLP:journals/corr/abs-2103-14127} or \cite{DBLP:journals/corr/GualtieriPSP16} grasping can be extended to 2-Finger grippers.